Budleigh Salterton Railway

 The Budleigh Salterton Railway was a single track branch railway line that ran from a junction on the Sidmouth Railway at Tipton St Johns to Exmouth via four intermediate stations: Newton Poppleford, East Budleigh, Budleigh Salterton, and Littleham.

 There were passing loops at Littleham and Budleigh Salterton.

 History

 From the beginning of the proposals for the Sidmouth Railway, promoters in the town of Budleigh Salterton had been putting forward schemes for an extension to their town from Tipton or from Sidmouth itself, and also from Exmouth.
 Exmouth had gained its own railway, the Exmouth Branch railway, direct from Exeter in 1861.
-One such scheme was put forward to extend from a junction at Tipton to Budleigh Salterton and through to Exmouth, getting an Act of Parliament in 1863, although Sidmouth itself had not got a railway at that date.
+One such scheme was put forward to extend from a junction at Tipton to Budleigh Salterton and through to Exmouth, getting an act of Parliament, the Sidmouth and Budleigh-Salterton Railway Act 1863 (26 & 27 Vict. c. ccxxxiv), although Sidmouth itself had not got a railway at that date.
 The scheme came to nothing, and a number of abortive schemes followed.
 In one case in 1893 the Exmouth Dock Company opposed the bill on the basis that they derived £500 annual income from the conveyance of goods (by coastal shipping) from Exmouth to Budleigh Salterton.